ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 One of tho roots foi med a slight crook
 at the part occupied by thc knee joints,
 thus producing an increased resemblance
-to thc outlines of the skeleton j but
+to thc outlines of the skeleton j
-not a frag-ment of Rogtirfs remains&#x27;,
-remained.
-Thc apple tree had absorbed
-everything. .Imperious Ciesiir, cloud
-mid turned to clny, &quot;Might stop u hole
-to keep tile wind away..&quot; ?
-But who
-would have drenmed of Roger Williams in
-thc lorin of a&#x27;marketable ifruit,
-perhaps sliced and dried, and exported,
-and sunt to Australia,, and served up as
-sauce nt
 </td></tr></table>

 ---